Because every child deserves every chance to reach their full potential

-Led by the Program Coordinator this team is the operational powerhouse of ECCQ and is dedicated to enacting the initiative’s operating strategy, supporting aligned activities, establishing shared measurement practices, facilitating action groups and project teams, phasing program work and effectively utilising resources/ funding.
+This team is the operational powerhouse of ECCQ and is dedicated to enacting the initiative’s operating strategy, supporting aligned activities, establishing shared measurement practices, facilitating action groups and project teams, phasing program work and effectively utilising resources/ funding.

-This team will sit with and function from within the core organisation although the Program Coordinator will report to the Board.
 Team members may be directly employed, co-opted from, or out-posted by, partner agencies and could include volunteers.

 Project Teams/Community Partnerships

 Are typically groups of actors that are focused on specific projects or local responses, that may be pre-existing or developed by OAG’s, to progress particular tasks, problem solve or address issues impacting on identified cohorts or places.
 Such teams are likely to be smaller in size, have less diverse membership, and be more time limited than OAG’s.

 Where existing partnerships or projects are working toward the desired outcome area of ECCQ they can be identified as project teams and thus receive the support of OAG’s, lever off other teams and access ECCQ data resources as required.
 ECCQ does not wish to ‘takeover’ community led partnerships or control existing projects (unless an agreement to do so is gained) and does not seek to create competing projects but aims to facilitate mutually reinforcing activity via the OAG structure.